sbarlster/brewing/elderflower-champagne.md

 copses and other dark and colder area.
 But we had success.
 Two supermarket plastic bags of flowers were found.

 * Summer 2025 (June) - learning the lesson of 2024 we went a little earlier.
 And with more liquid.
 Planning to fill around 30 bottles.
-Have moved to ex-fizzy wine glass bottles and invested in a
+Have moved to sparkling wine glass bottles and invested in a set of hollow plastic stoppers, wire cages and foil tops.

 ## Recipes